 Pay Mind To Defamation Statute of Limitations

 Also, the defamation statute of limitations is short.
-So, if you’re serious about suing over Facebook defamation, it’s best to start the process sooner, rather than later.
+So, if you’re serious about suing over Facebook defamation, start the process sooner rather than later.

 Can I Sue The Creator Of A Facebook Group For Online Defamation?

-Yes.
-If you know the name of the person who created the group.
+Yes, if you know who created the group.
 If you only know your adversary’s online alias, a suit is still possible , it’ll just take a few extra steps.

 People Don’t Have To Like You